Last Updated: Aug. 10, 2022

-Remember, you can only have your Canadian licensed car in the U.S. for up to one year at a time without importing it permanently.
-If you keep your car in the U.S. for more than a year, it can be seized for non-payment of duty, so if you do decide to keep your car there permanently, it’s important to complete the import process before the 365 days are up.
+However, if you keep your car in the U.S. for more than a year, it can be seized for non-payment of duty, so if you do decide to keep your car there permanently, it’s important to complete the permanent import process before the 365 days are up.

-Before you decide to import your car to the U.S. from Canada, we suggest you read these import requirements and this overview on importing a vehicle to the U.S. from U.S. Customs and Border Protection (CBP).
-Depending on your situation, exporting your car can be a confusing, time consuming and sometimes impossible process, so it’s not for everyone.
+Before you decide to permanently import your car to the U.S. from Canada, we suggest you read this overview on importing a vehicle to the U.S. from U.S. Customs and Border Protection (CBP).
+Depending on your situation, importing your car can be a confusing, time consuming and sometimes impossible process, so it’s not for everyone.

 At the border

 If you intend to keep your car in the U.S. beyond a year and convert it to a U.S. registration, be sure to declare this to the customs officer at the border when you cross into the United States.

 You’ll need to provide the officer with your vehicle registration as well as completed DOT Form H7 and EPA Form 3520-1 and any supplemental documentation to prove that your car meets safety and emissions standards (see Step 1 below).

 If everything is in order, you will receive written approval that you have met all the requirements from the customs officer, which you must then take with you to your final destination where you will register your car and convert it to a U.S. registration and ownership.

 Make sure to ask the customs officer to stamp your passport at the border so you can prove when you entered the U.S., as this may be helpful later on in the process when you register your vehicle.